the-tobias-project/hydra/example/README.md

 ```
 Head over to `http://localhost:9001/api/ui/` in a browser to monitor and control the server.
 You should see a page similar to the one in Figure 1 below.

+The server invoked without any arguments assumes the default configuration inside [`src/lib/settings.py`](src/lib/settings.py).
+These defaults can be overriden by either modifying that file directly, or adding arguments to the command line invocation.
+Details can be accessed by calling `python -m server --help`.
+Here we are using the `--dev` flag since all communications are happning on the same computer.

+### Running the clients: (Time: ~2 mins)

 Next, we will setup all the clients.
 If `up.sh` was used, these containers have been made and started already so simply attach to each center and run the client...

+To connect to a running docker container with a new terminal, assuming the container name is `Center1`, run:

 ```bash
 bash-3.2$ docker attach Center1